joshleblanc/view_component_reflex/README.md

 By default (since version `2.3.2`), view_component_reflex stores component state in session.
 You can optionally set the state adapter to use the memory by changing `config.state_adapter` to `ViewComponentReflex::StateAdapter::Memory`.

 Optionally, you can also store state right in the dom with `ViewComponentReflex::StateAdapter::Dom`.
-Not that the DOM adapter requires the `data-reflex-dataset="*"` property to be set on anything firing the reflex.
+Note that the DOM adapter requires the `data-reflex-dataset="children"` property to be set on anything firing the reflex.
+You can mix it with other options like `data-reflex-dataset="ancestors children"`.
+Optionally you can include all datasets in the reflex `data-reflex-dataset="*"` but in large applications you may want to limit the amount of data being transferred only to what is necessary.

+When using the `ViewComponentReflex::StateAdapter::Dom` make sure your key does not contain underscores and is limited to max.
+80 characters.
+That's important when you'd be using customized [collection_key](#collections) which increases the length of the key.

 ## Custom State Adapters